saladsb/SaladSkateboarding/README.md

 # Salad Skateboarding

 ## Privacy and Policy
-Apple is not a sponsor of any rewards, challenges, or competitions in this app.
+Apple is not a sponsor of any rewards, challenges, or competitions in app.
 All rewards are distributed equally based on valid trick submissions.

 ## Terms and Conditions